blynkkk/blueprints/Particle Quickstart/README.md

 This blueprint will help quickly set up bi-directional communication between any Particle hardware and Blynk.
 You will be able to control an LED from the BLynk mobile app and web dashboard and monitor data sent from the Particle hardware.
 This project can be upgraded to serve a specific use case, like controlling irrigation system on the farm or monitoring the fleet of street cleaning vehicles.

 ### Functional Requirements
-- The firmware on the Particle hardware will push data that includes an integer value and a floating point number (simulated sensor value or other source) at a regular interval of every 5 minutes (adjustable in the firmware).
+- The firmware on the Particle hardware will push data that includes an integer value and a floating point number (simulated sensor value or other source) at a regular interval of every 5 minutes (adjustable in the firmware)
-- A date/time stamp in UTC must be included with data sent to Blynk and visible to the user.
+- A date/time stamp in UTC must be included with data sent to Blynk and visible to the user
-- The last integer value, floating point value, and UTC date-time stamp must be displayed on the web dashboard and mobile app.
+- The last integer value, floating point value, and UTC date-time stamp must be displayed on the web dashboard and mobile app
-- The historical values for the integer and floating point value must be displayed in a line chart.
+- The historical values for the integer and floating point value must be displayed in a line chart
-- Multiple Particle devices must be able to use the same Particle webhook.
+- Multiple Particle devices must be able to use the same Particle webhook
-- A button widget on the Blynk web dashboard and mobile app will be configured to send a state change command (1/0 value) back to the Particle hardware that will turn ON/OFF the built-in LED (if no LED on GPIO D7 then the user must configure custom GPIO and connect LED).
+- A button widget on the Blynk web dashboard and mobile app will be configured to send a state change command (1/0 value) back to the Particle hardware that will turn On/Off the built-in LED (if no LED on GPIO D7 then the user must configure custom GPIO and connect LED)
-- Communication frequency must be configured to minimize data usage by default for the case when a cellular device is employed.
+- Communication frequency must be configured to minimize data usage by default for the case when a cellular device is employed

 ## How It Works